 We are exposed to interest rate fluctuations in the normal course of our business, including through our Credit Facilities.
-The interest payments on the facility are calculated using a variable-rate of interest.
-We have entered into an interest rate swap agreement with an original notional value of \$100 million (equal to the full amount borrowed under the Term Loan Facility) and, effectively, converted the variable-rate interest payments on the Term Loan Facility to fixed-rate interest payments through July 2017.
+The interest payments on the Credit Facilities consist of a variable-rate of interest and an applicable margin.
+We have entered into an interest rate swap agreement with an original notional value of \$100 million that, effectively, converted the variable-rate interest payments to fixed-rate interest payments through July 2017.